plone/training/rapido.rst

     We will use a `Heroku instance pre-configured with Plone <https://github.com/collective/training-sandbox>`_.

     Once deployed,
-    - create a Plone site,
+    - Create a Plone site,
-    - go to: *Plone control panel* / *Add-ons* ``http://localhost:8080/Plone/prefs_install_products_form``,
+    - Go to: *Plone control panel* / *Add-ons* ``http://localhost:8080/Plone/prefs_install_products_form``,
-    - and install Rapido.
+    - Finally install Rapido.

 .. only:: not presentation